 While there’s not much of a debate between woodworkers when it comes to a table saw vs circular saw in regards to which tool is better for angled cuts, the discussion ends when what tool is considered the better all-rounder to have in your workshop.

-Is a Miter Saw Really Worth it?
+Is a Table Saw Really Worth it?

-In comparing miter saw vs table saw, many people think they should jump right to a table saw.
-They believe that because it lets you cut pieces of any size, it's the best option.
+In comparing a miter saw vs a table saw, many people think they should jump right to a table saw.
+They believe that because it lets you cut pieces of any size, it’s the best option.

 Hell, with the right blade attached, you can even cut metal with a miter saw.
 Although, I’d still recommend using a chop saw for cutting metal, even though they can cut non-ferrous metals with a few upgrades.

 If you are a beginner, we recommend a compound sliding miter saw.
 It is super safe to use and lets you make straight, angled, and beveled cuts with ease.